rubrikinc/rubrik-sdk-for-python/docs/setup_cluster.md

 | --- |

 mDNS resolution is not well supported on Windows, but it can be accomplished by installing the Apple Bonjour service, included with [iTunes](https://www.apple.com/itunes/) or [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US). mDNS is better supported on Linux and macOS, but you should verify working name resolution before using this function.
-If mDNS name resolution is not working on linux, you can determine the link-local IPv6 address of the un-bootstrapped node(s) with the command `avahi-resolve --name [node_serial_number].local` or by using the [python-zeroconf](https://pypi.org/project/zeroconf/) library.
-The link-local IPv6 address can then be passed to the `bootstrap()` function instead of the mDNS name.
+If mDNS name resolution is not working on Linux, you can determine the link-local IPv6 address of the un-bootstrapped node(s) with the command `avahi-resolve --name [node_serial_number].local` or by using the [python-zeroconf](https://pypi.org/project/zeroconf/) library.
+The link-local IPv6 address can then be passed to the `Bootstrap()` function instead of the mDNS name.

 ### Cloud cluster